Monster0506/Kent-CS-Labs/README.md

 ## Structure

+- Projects are likely linked as a submodule to the repo that owns that project.
 - Each folder corresponds to a course section with labs arranged sequentially.
   - Labs are organized by course.
   - Each lab contains a `README.md` file and associated `.cpp` source code.